beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-It is especially useful if there's conditional and iteration logic used.
+This is especially useful if there is conditional and iteration logic used.

 ### Locally scoped variables

-Here's a special construction that allows to define custom variables for the FHIRPath context of underlying expressions.
+A special construction allows defining custom variables for the FHIRPath context of underlying expressions:

 ```json
 {